Effect-TS/data/.changeset/giant-pants-perform.md

 "@effect/data": minor
 ---

-HasMap: remove mapWithIndex in favour of map
+HashMap: remove mapWithIndex in favour of map